flutter/website/src/docs/cookbook/testing/unit/introduction.md

 **Note:** For simplicity, this tutorial does not follow the "Test Driven Development" approach.
-If you're more comfortable with that style of development, you can always go that route!
+If you're more comfortable with that style of development, you can always go that route.

 ## 4. Write a test for our class

-Inside the `counter_test.dart` file, we can write our first unit test!
-Tests are defined using the top-level `test` function, and we can check if the results are correct by using the top-level `expect` function.
+Inside the `counter_test.dart` file, write the first unit test.
+Tests are defined using the top-level `test` function, and you can check if the results are correct by using the top-level `expect` function.
 Both of these functions come from the `test` package.

 <!-- skip -->
 ```dart